Governor Hochul Issues Proclamation Designating October As Cybersecurity Awareness Month and Highlights Resources For Small Businesses and New Yorkers

 ITS also is coordinating a statewide cybersecurity poster contest for children in kindergarten through 12th grade, a timely opportunity for teachers to focus on keeping children safe online in a fun and informative way.
 Submissions are due Dec.
 16, 2022.
 New York State winners will be featured on the ITS website and entered into the national contest sponsored by the Multi-State Information Sharing and Analysis Center.
 In addition, the agency provides a number of free resources to the public, including the Cybersecurity Awareness Toolkit, which includes cybersecurity-themed posters, calendars, brochures and other content that can be downloaded and shared to help promote and reinforce cyber safety themes in practical, informative, entertaining, and usable ways.

-For more information, visit the ITS CISO website, follow the agency on Twitter (tag #NYSCyber) and Facebook.
+For more information, visit the New York State ITS CISO website.